-Office Hours: Mondays 2:30-3:30 pm or by appointment.
+Office Hours: Mondays 2:00-3:00 pm or by appointment.

-Prerequisite: Math 152 (or a comparable course), Math 221, CMSC 201 and knowledge of a high-level programming language such as C, Fortran, or Matlab.
+Prerequisites: For undergraduates: Math 225, Math 251, Math 301, CMSC 201, or instructor approval.
 Note that we will be using Matlab exclusively in this course.
 Even if you have not had exposure to Matlab previously, you will have time to master the basics of the language by working on the homework assignments.

-Texts - Required: Numerical Mathematics and Computing, 6th Edition, by Cheney and Kincaid.
-Publisher: Brooks/Cole, 2008.
+Texts - Required: Numerical Analysis: Mathematics of Scientific Computing, 3rd Edition, by Kincaid and Cheney.
+Publisher: Brooks/Cole, 2002.

-Strongly Recommended: a Matlab reference book such as Mastering MATLAB, by Hanselman and Littlefield.
-Publisher: Prentice Hall, Inc. or Essentials of MATLAB Programming by Chapman.
-Publisher: Thomson.
+Recommended: Mastering MATLAB, by Hanselman and Littlefield.
+Publisher: Prentice Hall, Inc.